-Tish Ganey is a RYT 500 Certified Kripalu Yoga Teacher having received her 300 YTT certification at Kripalu Center for Yoga and Health in Stockbridge, MA in 2015 and 200 Hour YTT at the Lotus Pond Center for Yoga and Health, a Kripalu Affiliate studio in Tampa, FL in 2013.
+Tish Ganey is a RYT 500 Certified Kripalu Yoga Teacher, and C-IAYT certified as recognized by the IAYT (iayt.org).
+All her advanced training has been through the Kripalu Center for Yoga and Health in Stockbridge, MA.
 She currently teaches yoga at her studio, Take Me To The River Yoga.
 The studio is a large, unique, art-filled studio space in the old historic neighborhood of Seminole Heights in Tampa, overlooking the beautiful Hillsborough River.

 Tish teaches in the Kripalu yoga tradition bringing breath awareness, attention to the subtle body, and the changing sensations within the body through the combined practice of asana, pranayama and dhyana.
 Influenced directly and indirectly through the long and strong lineages of yoga and meditation taught by Swami Kripalu, B.K.S.
 Iyengar, Satchadananda, Gary Kraftsow, Loren Fishman, Ray Long, Sat Bir Singh Khalsa, Timothy McCall, Tara Brach, Sharon Salzberg, Ram Dass, the Kripalu teachers and faculty Yoganand Michael Carroll, Larissa Hall Carlson, Sudha Carolyn Lundeen, Sudhir Jonathan Foust, Michelle Dalbec, Coby Kozlowski, Lee Albert, Lisa Nelson, Erin Casperson, and the teachers and faculty for the Kripalu School of Integrative YT (the full spelling of this program cannot be listed on the Yoga Alliance site) Joseph LePage, Mary Northey, Ellen Schaeffer, Freedom Cole, Kaelash Neels, Jennifer Reis, Lisa Cavallaro, and so many others.